 Read MoreIn his new magazine, Boys Don’t Cry, Frank Ocean published a photo series featuring a remote-control toy and “life-size” model BMW E30 M3 Sport Evolution.
 The photoshoot juxtaposes children playing with a small RC car and an adult driving a full-size version out of a large toy box.

 Read MoreInside Frank Ocean’s Boys Don’t Cry magazine, journalist Danna Takako talks to the voice of the 2016 Blonde track “Be Yourself” and 2012 Channel Orange track “Not Just Money.”
-In the article, titled “This Is Mom,” Takako asks Watson about her son’s friendship with Ocean—including how it led Ocean to first record his music—as well as her motherly phone calls and advice.
+Takako asks Watson about her phone calls and her son’s friendship with Ocean—including how it led him to record his music for the first time—in an article titled “This Is Mom.”

 Read MoreBoys Don’t Cry magazine features a brief exchange with chef and YouTube personality Felicia “Auntie Fee” O’Dell.
 She recounts an anecdote about rescuing Frank Ocean late one night, after he ran out of gas on the Santa Monica Freeway.

-Read MoreIn the opening pages of his new zine, shared on Tumblr for all to read, Frank Ocean introduces Boys Don’t Cry and his album Blonde with a missive reflecting on his experiences making the content featured across 370 pages, including the CD in its center.
+Read MoreIn the opening pages of his zine, shared on Tumblr for all to read, Frank Ocean introduces Boys Don’t Cry and his album Blonde with a missive reflecting on his experiences making the content featured throughout the art book’s 370 pages and the CD in its center.

 Read MoreIn a Tumblr post, Frank Ocean answered a fan’s question about what he was like in high school, including his grades, extracurriculars, popularity, and crazy stories.
 He describes his experience at John Ehret High School near New Orleans, Louisiana, seven years after he graduated in 2005.